Xilinx/Vitis_Libraries/solver/docs/src/guide_L2/MatrixDecomposition/gesvj/gesvj.rst

 Overview
 ========
-One-sided Jacobi alogirhm is a classic and robust method to calculate Singular Value Decompositon (SVD), which can be applied for any dense matrix with the size of :math:`M \times N`.
+One-sided Jacobi alogirhm is a classic and robust method to calculate Singular Value Decomposition (SVD), which can be applied to any dense matrix with the size of :math:`M \times N`.
 In this library, it is denoted as GESVJ, same as the API name used in LAPACK.

 .. math::
      A = U \Sigma V^T